TrickyFatCat/TrickyAnimationComponents/README.md

    * Omits nullptr entries;
 3. Fill the `TransformOffsets` array by hand;
    * The number of offsets must be equal to the number of animated components;
-4. Create or use existing curve float for the `AnimationCurve` variable;
+4. Create or use the existing curve float object for the `AnimationCurve` variable;
+5. Setup animation behavior in blueprints;

 #### Parameters